jstelzer/jps-emacs/README.md

 GUI and terminal, and gives me a **modern IDE inside Emacs without the kitchen sink**.

+**Now with modular architecture** -- each feature lives in its own file.
+Don't use Rust?
+Comment out one line.
+Want to add Julia support?
+Drop in a new module.
+Clean separation, easy maintenance.

 Clone it, run one script, and you've got:\
 - A project dashboard on `C-x p` with test/build/deploy/vterm/notes wired in\
 - Dead-simple JSON formatters and timestamp helpers\
-- A clean, straight.el--based package setup that Just Works™\
+- A clean, straight.el-based package setup that Just Works™\
 - An environment I can rebuild on a new machine in 5 minutes

 ------------------------------------------------------------------------